-with each disability and/or impairment.
+USCIS is committed to providing reasonable accommodations for qualified individuals with disabilities and/or impairments that will help them fully participate in USCIS programs and benefits.
+Reasonable accommodations vary with each disability and/or impairment.
 They may involve modifications to practices or procedures.
 There are various types of reasonable accommodations that USCIS may offer.
 Examples include but are not limited to:

-- 1. If you are deaf or hard of hearing, USCIS may provide you with a signlanguage interpreter at an interview or other immigration benefit-related appointment; - 2.
+- 1. If you are deaf or hard of hearing, USCIS may provide you with a sign-language interpreter at an interview or other immigration benefit-related appointment; - 2.
 If you are blind or have low vision, USCIS may permit you to take a test orally rather than in writing; or - 3.
 If you are unable to travel to a designated USCIS location for an interview, USCIS may visit you at your home or a hospital.

-If you believe that you need USCIS to accommodate your disability and/or impairment, select "Yes" and then any applicable box in Item Numbers 1.a. - 1.c. that describes the nature of your disabilities and/or impairments.
+If you believe that you need USCIS to accommodate your disability and/or impairment, select "Yes" and then any applicable box in Part 9., Item Numbers 2.a. - 2.c. that describes the nature of your disabilities and/or impairments.
 Also, describe the types of accommodations you are requesting on the lines provided.
 If you are requesting a sign-language interpreter, indicate for which language.
-If you need extra space to complete this section, use the space provided in Part 13.
+If you need extra space to complete this section, use the space provided in Part 14.
 Additional Information.